lux-org/lux/doc/source/advanced/executor.rst

 Once a user has created a connection to their Postgresql database, they need to change Lux's execution engine so that the system can collect and process the data properly.
-By default Lux uses the Pandas executor to process local data in the LuxDataframe, but users will use the SQL executor when their LuxSQLTable is connected to a database.
+By default, Lux uses the Pandas executor to process local data in the LuxDataframe, but users will use the SQL executor when their LuxSQLTable is connected to a database.
 Users can specify the executor that Lux will use via the set_executor_type function as follows:

 .. code-block:: python